tchiarello/tchiarello/README.md

 ### Hi there 👋

-#### My name is Tatiane ✨
-I am a frontend developer with approximately 2 years of experience. <br />
-I am passionate about new challenges and constantly seeking new opportunities to grow and learn. <br />
-My skillset includes working with React and TypeScript, and I am always looking for ways to improve and expand upon my skills. <br />
-I am excited to connect with like-minded professionals and see what the future holds. <br />
+I'm Tatiane.
+As a frontend developer with about two years of experience, I enjoy tackling new challenges and continuously learning.
+My expertise lies in React and TypeScript, and I'm always eager to sharpen these skills.
+I'm looking forward to connecting with others in the field and excited about what's to come.

-Visit my personal website: https://www.tatianechiarello.dev/
+For more details, check out my personal website: https://www.tatianechiarello.dev/

 <!--
 **tchiarello/tchiarello** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.